Our unique cottages are located on the beautiful Treshnish Farm near Calgary on the Isle of Mull.

 No artificial fertilisers.

-We rely on a system of FYM and field rotation.
+We rely on a system of FYM and silage rotation.

 Members of LEAF – Linking Environment and Farming.